pinia-orm/pinia-plugin-orm/docs/guide/why.md

 To handle such data nicely, one approach splits the nested data into separate modules and decouples them from each other.
 Simply put, it treats a portion of your store like a normalized database with a flattened data structure.

 [This excellent article](https://redux.js.org/usage/structuring-reducers/normalizing-state-shape/) describes the difficulty of nested data.
-It also explains how to design a normalized state, and Vuex ORM is heavily inspired by it.
+It also explains how to design a normalized state, and Pinia ORM is heavily inspired by it.

 Note that in this documentation, we borrow many examples and texts from the article.
 We would like to credit [Redux](https://redux.js.org/usage/structuring-reducers/normalizing-state-shape) and the author of the section [Mark Erikson](https://twitter.com/acemarke) for the beautiful article.